pinapelz/more-tachi-import-scripts/sdvx/eamuse_csv/README.md

 - Please keep an old version of your CSV before your play-session (script helps with this) so the script can tell what plays are new
 - Limit each session to 20 plays since play timestamp is only available for recent 20

+> [!NOTE]
+> You must be subscribed to e-amusement Basic Course to use this

 # e-amusement SDVX CSV to Tachi WARNING!!!
 The CSV provided by Konami doesn't contain any information regarding the date which you played/obtained a particular score.
 It only keeps your BEST score.